Cerebras launches new AI supercomputing processor with 2.6 trillion transistors

 In 2019, Cerebras could fit 400,000 cores and 1.2 billion transistors on a wafer chip, the CS-1.
 It was built with a 16-nanometer manufacturing process.
 But the new chip is built with a high-end 7-nanometer process, meaning the width between circuits is seven billionths of a meter.
 With such miniaturization, Cerebras can cram a lot more transistors in the same 12-inch wafer, Feldman said.
 It cuts that circular wafer into a square that is eight inches by eight inches, and ships the device in that form.

 “We have 123 times more cores and 1,000 times more memory on chip and 12,000 times more memory bandwidth and 45,000 times more fabric bandwidth,” Feldman said in an interview with VentureBeat.
-“We were aggressive on scaling geometry and we made a set of microarchitecture improvements.”
+“We were aggressive on scaling geometry, and we made a set of microarchitecture improvements.”

 Now Cerebras’ WSE-2 chip has more than twice as many cores and transistors.
 By comparison the largest graphics processing unit (GPU) has only 54 billion transistors — 2.55 trillion fewer transistors than the WSE-2.
 The WSE-2 also has 123 times more cores and 1,000 times more high performance on-chip high memory than GPU competitors.
 Many of the Cerebras cores are redundant in case one part fails.